• Skip to primary navigation

 Notes

-1. Alternatively, if you use spreadable vegan butter, I recommend omitting the milk.
+1. Alternatively, if you use a spreadable vegan butter, I recommend omitting the milk.
 You may need to add more flour or milk to get the right consistency.
 Softened coconut oil will also work but I recommend adding a generous pinch of salt to mimic the buttery flavor.

 Did you Make this Recipe?Rate it & leave your feedback in the comments section below, or tag @rainbownourishments on Instagram and hashtag #rainbownourishments!